 - LENA Grow boosts confidence, increases job satisfaction, and helps educators see improved language skills among their children.
 Our survey of LENA Grow teachers and coaches makes that clear.

-- LENA Grow has been linked to score increases in assessments such as CLASS and Teaching Strategies Gold.
+- LENA Grow has been linked to score increases in assessments such as CLASS® and TS GOLD®.
 See, for instance, the program evaluations out of Fort Worth ISD, the Early Learning Coalition of Escambia County, and the Early Learning Coalition of Sarasota County.

 Where we are now